Check out these ideas for family-friendly, extremely cheap meals that are easy to cook and can be made in no time.

 My recipes are easy to do, don’t take too much preparation, are from store cupboard basics and don’t cost the earth.

-In the meantime, if you’re getting peckish and what to try out some other budget recipes, check out my fakeaways here.
+If you’re getting peckish and what to try out some other budget recipes, check out our fakeaway recipes.